suurjaak/Deckathlon/README.md

           },

           "bidonly": {        condition where player can get points from bids only:
-              "min":          minimum score from which player can no longer get points from tricks only;
+              "min":          minimum score from which player can no longer get points from tricks et al;
           }
         },